Not taking full advantage of tax breaks

 Retiring with no plan for income

 Retirement is a gradual process that involves some planning.
-Ideally, people begin to transition their portfolio into retirement mode years before they actually hang up their working hats.
+Ideally, people begin to transition their portfolio into retirement mode years before they actually retire.

 Throughout their career, workers have lots of time to save money and wisely invest in a range of assets.
 As retirement nears, the mix of investments needs to change, moving away from growth in accumulation toward a distribution and preservation stage.